AnkushAneja/Covid19/README.md

 # Covid19
-Analysis of covid data of Indi State wise.
+Analysis of covid data of India State wise.